Ewooral/Timestamp-NodeJS-and-TypScript-Project/README.md

 * initialise an empty project using the yarn init command
 * initialise the TypeScript project using npx tsc --init
-* install the followwing package or dependencies
+* install the followwing packages or dependencies

 # To run the Server: